 The first step in identifying your target customers is to collect data from those already shopping with you.
 Encouraging customers to sign up for marketing emails gives you a chance to collect data such as average customer age, location, and gender.

 Demographic data is a good starting point, but there’s still a lot missing from this information, and blanks that you need to fill.
-For example, the average person looking for leather office shoes and ACD software solutions may be of the same gender and age, but that doesn’t mean these products should be marketed in the same way.
+For example, the average person looking for leather office shoes and a business office phone may be of the same gender and age, but that doesn’t mean these products should be marketed in the same way.

 This is where you need to create a buyer persona—a clear idea of the ideal customer, their demographic data, and their interests and buying habits.